0xnofoot/nvim/tool/clang-format/README.md

 cp clang-format file to your project root dir for c/c++/objc format rules config as .clang-format

-must add a . make it hidden, and modify the Language to your file type, then it will work.
+must add a . make it hidden, then it will work.

+you can modify the Language to your file type, it will just format for special file if you do that.

 and you can change or add rule options for your project.